vishalmishra-27/Library-Branches-Data-Analysis/README.md

 # Library Branches Data Analysis

-Below is the documentation formatted for a `README.md` file on GitHub:

----

-# Library Branches Data Analysis

 This project involves analyzing data from a CSV file containing information about library branches.
 The analysis includes checking for duplicates, identifying outliers, mapping locations, and comparing various metrics like inventory size and population.

 ## Files